Materials — Yes, They Matter… A Lot!

 Normally when people talk about a roofing project, they are thinking about replacing the surface.
 As traditional composition shingles are the most popular surface material, the consideration is routinely “when will the next layer be added”, or “is it time to strip them off and add a fresh layer?”

 In this guide, we’ll go through all the popular options for outer layer (or surface) materials.
-Our aim for each option is to convey the cost, life span, types of roofs (or slopes) it is suitable for and any other notes to consider.
+Our aim for each option is to convey the cost, life span, types of roof shapes (or slopes) a particular material is suitable for and any other notes to consider.

-In most cases, costs are for applying the material to a 2,000 sq. ft. home, though surface area will vary a bit even with that set number.
+In most cases, costs are for applying the material to a 2,000 sq. ft. roof, though surface area will vary a bit even with that set number.
 We present the following list of roofing materials in the order of most durable to least:

 Slate tiles – Is it any surprise that the most durable material is also the most expensive?
 Perhaps it will be when you see how the entire list of options sorts itself out.

-Slate has been a choice for many centuries, often signifying wealth of the home owner.
-The main drawback of slate is that its cost for both materials and labor can cost as much as a new home.
+Slate has been a choice for many centuries, often signifying wealth of the homeowner.

 If slate roofs are very common to your area, then the cost is likely to be lower, more competitive among contractors.